 Like the Maltese, the Poodle is an old, established breed that has been around for a very long time.

-So you need to be certain that you love both Poodle and Maltese temperaments and looks before you choose a Maltipoo puppy.
+So you need to be certain that you love both Poodle and Maltese temperaments and looks before you choose this puppy.

 Maltipoo adults are generally small dogs, like their founding breeds.

-The Maltese is a toy breed, ranging from 6-8 pounds and 8-10 inches in height.
+The Maltese is a toy breed.
+It ranges from 6-8 pounds and 8-10 inches in height.

 Toy Poodles weigh between 4-6 pounds and measure 10 inches high.
 Miniature Poodles are a bit bigger at 10-15 pounds and 10-15 inches.

-Because either toy or miniature Poodles are used in the Maltipoo, the size of a full grown Maltipoo can range from 5-20 pounds and 8-14 inches tall.
+Either toy or miniature Poodles are used in this hybrid.
+So the size of a full grown Maltipoo can range from 5-20 pounds and 8-14 inches tall.

-This variation means that your puppy can grow to be a true toy Maltipoo, but could also be a bit larger too.
+This variation means that your puppy can grow to be a true toy breed.
+But could also be a bit larger too.

 Is this true for the Maltipoo?